BSFfast: Rapid computation of bound-state effects on annihilation in the early Universe: Acknowledgements

 \section{Acknowledgements}

 We thank Andreas Goudelis and Alexander Pukhov for helpful exchanges on the use of \codename within \textsc{micrOMEGAs} and Martin Napetschnig for valuable discussions.
-TB acknowledges support from the Advanced ERC grant ERC-2023-ADG-Project EFT-XYZ (Prof. Nora Brambilla).
-We acknowledge support by the DFG Collaborative Research Institution Neutrinos and Dark Matter in Astro- and Particle Physics (SFB 1258).
+TB~acknowledges support from the Advanced ERC grant ERC-2023-ADG-Project EFT-XYZ (Prof.~Nora Brambilla).
+SL is supported by the National Science Centre (Poland) under the research Grant No.~2021/42/E/ST2/00009.
+SL~gratefully acknowledges the continued access to compute resources of TUM during the completion of this work.